sports-performance/fitbit-demo/README.md

 A minimal demo app that illustrates how to retrieve step data for a week.
 You must first update the ACCESS_TOKEN variable.

 **fitbit_data.py:<br>**
 Set of utility functions (and tests) to retrieve step, HRV, and heart rate data.
 Data is saved in csv files and returned as DataFrames.
 Requires installation of python-dotenv module (see below).
+Fitbit Web API documentation can be found at: https://dev.fitbit.com/build/reference/web-api/

 **fitbit_dashboard.py:<br>**
 Streamlit dashboard application that plots step count for a 30-day period and heartrate for a given day.
 Requires installation of streamlit module (see below).